Stroll this lakeside neighbourhood for its rich history, frosty views and proximity to restaurants offering Polish classics like perogies and borscht.

 Got a dinosaur-obsessed kid?
 They’ll be delighted with the big concrete dinosaurs they can climb onto at Budapest Park, located just east of Sunnyside Pool.
-There’s also a seesaw, a rope climber and swings.
 After active playtime here, your mini-me will definitely sleep well later.
 (Translation: extra downtime for you!)

 The vibrant, art-covered Roncesvalles Pedestrian Bridge does triple duty in Sunnyside.
 First off, Chicago-based artist Justus Roe’s colourful murals provide a satisfying jolt of colour on cold grey days.
 The mural is also a symbol of cultural exchange between Toronto and its sister city, Chicago.
 Finally, stroll the bridge for a fantastic bird’s eye view of the lake; it’s a particularly spectacular vantage point at sunset.